k3karthic/bitwarden-to-keepass/README.md

 * `-i --input` input filename (unencrypted JSON) (optional)
 * `-o --output` output kdbx filename
-* `-n --no-confirm` don't ask before replacing output file if it exists
+* `-r --replace` don't ask before replacing output file if it exists

 You need to provide your password only once at the start.
 The password for the Keepass database will be the same as your Bitwarden password.